Construction Projects and Transit Detours / Schedule Changes

 Get Involved !

-The Draft 2040 Long Range Plan is available.
+The Approved 2040 Long Range Transportation Plan is available.
 Click here to view

 Transportation Improvement Program

 The FY 2014-2017 Transportation Improvement Program is available.

 The Washtenaw Area Transportation Study’s (WATS) and the Ann Arbor Transportation Authority’s (AATA) federally funded planning efforts are guided by the Washtenaw County Unified Planning Work Program.
 The UPWP is prepared in December took effect July 1, 2013.
 Click for program.